jenkinsci/kerberos-sso-plugin/README.md

 The logout button is still visible for practical reasons.
-It refreshes the session and authentication when the user presses it, but the user won't notice the effect since he's immediately logged in again.
+It refreshes the session and authentication when the user presses it, but the user is immediately logged in again so will not notice the effect.

 ## Setup guide